How to Hold to Your Committed Forecast

 If you are nearing the end of a quarter, you may have several open opportunities on the forecast.
 Opportunities that are labeled must win, new logo, cats and dogs, over 100K, etc. Call it what you want, but will it close or slip into the next quarter?
 At PTC in 1997, I learned in new hire training that slipped deals never close.

 Backwards Planning is a team effort, both internally and with your customer.
-There are items you will need to do (demo, reference, contract, SOW, etc.) and there needs to be items for the customer to do (confirm budget, call the reference, review, modify and approve the contract, participate in demo, internal meetings, etc.).
-The idea is to build out a timeline with each item defined in an order that gets you to close by end of the quarter.
+There are essential sales activities you will need to execute (demo, reference, contract, SOW, etc.).
+There are also critical tasks for your prospect to execute as well (confirm budget, call the reference, review, modify and approve the contract, participate in demo, internal meetings, etc.).
+The idea is to build out a timeline with each item defined in an order that gets you to close by the end of the quarter.